gloveboxes/Azure-IoT-Edge-Custom-Vision-Speech-Image-Classification/README.md

 3. Routes.
 Routes define message paths between modules and with IoT Hub.

 4. Properties.
 You can set the "desired" properties for a module from Azure IoT Hub.
-For example you might want to set a threshold property for a temperature alert.
+For example, you might want to set a threshold property for a temperature alert.

 5. Create Options.
 Create Options tell Docker runtime what options to start the Module/Docker Container with.
 For example, you may wish to open ports for REST APIs or debugging ports, define paths to devices such as a USB Camera, set environment variables, or enable privilege mode for certain hardware operations.